Lonza courts biotech backers to shore up outsourcing contracts

 Marc Funk, head of Lonza's pharma & biotech unit since the start of July, said the company was keen to establish further strategic partnerships with biotech's financial backers and was in talks with other companies.

-"These deals are part of our strategy to mitigate volatility and ensure that out assets are at optimised capacity," Funk told Reuters.
+"These deals are part of our strategy to mitigate volatility and ensure that out assets are at optimized capacity," Funk told Reuters.

 Lonza makes a range of ingredients for biotech companies, including monoclonal antibodies, peptides and drug conjugates.